NP95/cc/doc/PROTOCOL.md

 ![ex1](ex1.svg)

 1. CPU initiates a Load to a cache line.
-2. L1 consumes L1Cmd issued by child CPU and identifies that the line is not present in its cache.
+2. The L1 cache consumes the L1Cmd message issued its child CPU and identifies that the line is not present.
 L1 issues a L2Cmd to its owning L2 instance which instructs L2 that it requires the line in a Shared state.
 As the initiating L1 command cannot complete, the message queue through which it originated is marked as blocked until completion of the current transaction.
-3. L2 consumes L2Cmd issued by child L1 and identifies that the line
+3. The L2 cache consumes the L2Cmd message issued by its child L1 and identifies that the line is not present.
-   is not present in its cache.
 L2 initiates a fill operation by issuing a ReadShared AceCmd to its AR channel.
-4. The AceCmd is consumed by the owning cache controller instance and a new coherent transaction is started.
+4. The AceCmd is consumed by the associated cache controller and a new coherent transaction is initiated.
 A CohSrt message is issued to the directory which is home to the addressed cache line.
 Immediately after the CohSrt, a CohCmd is issued to the same directory containing the ReadShared opcode.
 5. The directory consumes the CohSrt and CohCmd messages and